nationalarchives/design-system/src/content/error-pages/index.md

 {{ example({ group: "content", item: "error-pages", example: "restricted-access", html: true, nunjucks: false, size: "m" }) }}

-Use a restricted access if someone is trying to view a page  or resource that they shouldn't be allowed to.
+Use a restricted access if someone is trying to view a page  or resource that they shouldn’t be allowed to.
 This can happen if:

 - the user is not known (unauthenticated)
 - the user is known but not allowed to view (unauthorised)